uedvt359/tcs-garr/README.md

    tcs-garr init
    ```

-   This command initializes the configuration file with your credentials (email,
-   password, TOTP seed, output folder, optional proxy and optional webhook settings).
+   This command initializes the configuration file by prompting for your credentials (email, password, TOTP seed, output folder, optional proxy, and optional webhook settings).

-   Webhook feature can be used to send notification to external service like Slack to
-   inform channel or group when a new certificate has been requested.
+   The webhook feature allows you to send notifications to external services (e.g., Slack) whenever a new certificate is requested.

+   Currently, two webhook types are supported:

+   * **slack**: sends a formatted message to a Slack channel.
+   * **generic**: sends a `POST` request with a JSON payload containing:

+     ```json
+     {
+       "id": certificate_id,
+       "username": requestor
+     }
+     ```

-   To update an existing configuration or add proxy settings:
+   To update an existing configuration or add proxy/webhook settings:

    ```bash
    tcs-garr init --force